As an eczema sufferer, I have a lot of experience with moisturizing creams, ointments, and lotions.

 So what's the best moisturizer?
 Is it the ointment because you get the active ingredients in a more concentrated form?
 Actually, no, because they penetrate the skin with difficulty, and they will form a thick layer over your dermis.
 They will stick on your clothes and everything your skin comes in contact with, and they are dirt collectors.

-So then, the lotion is better?
-I would have to say no, as well, because lotions need to be applied too many times, and we usually don't have enough time to apply lotion a few times throughout the day.
+So then, is the lotion better?
+I would have to say no, because lotions need to be applied too many times, and we usually don't have enough time to apply lotion a few times throughout the day.
 Lotions feel great for the moment, but they disappear very fast, leaving your skin exposed.

 The best emollient is the cream.
 It has the best balance between absorption into the skin and lasting action.
 A good cream for eczema, or dry skin, will not disappear within minutes after application.
 It will actually last for hours before you need another application.